The Latest Paperback Guidebook to Nepal Has Arrived!

 - Easy to follow DIY independent Heritage Walks

-- Designed and printed with recycled high-grade lightweight paper in a size that’s easy to carry around
+- Designed and printed with new recycled high-grade lightweight paper in a size that’s easy to carry around

-Table of contents: + 576 pages, 110 maps (including extra Great Himalayan Trail city & trekking maps), over 908 photos
+Table of contents: + 654 pages, 123 maps (including extra Great Himalayan Trail city & trekking maps), over 984 photos

 What else is inside this guidebook for you:

-- Explore everything there is to do in Pokhara from paragliding to meditation, pony rides and day hikes
+- Explore everything there is to do in Pokhara, from paragliding to meditation, pony rides, and day hikes.

-- If you are short on time in Nepal then find day hikes to see Everest from Nagarkot or Dhulikhel
+- If you are short on time in Nepal, then find day hikes to see Everest from Nagarkot or Dhulikhel.

-- Independently visited and reviewed accommodation for all budgets (high-end, mid-range and budget)
+- Independently visited and reviewed accommodation for all budgets (high-end, mid-range, and budget).

-- Independently visited and reviewed restaurants for all budgets and tastes
+- Independently visited and reviewed restaurants for all budgets and tastes.

-- Send things home with contact details of recommended courier & postal companies
+- Send things home with contact details of recommended courier & postal companies.

-- Up to date visa information, visa extensions and overland border crossings
+- Up-to-date visa information, visa extensions, and overland border crossings.

-- Exclusive lists, reviews & contact details of recommended trekking agencies for all regions
+- Exclusive lists, reviews, & contact details of recommended trekking agencies for all regions.

-- Travel to Tibet overland or by flight (includes a list of tour operators)
+- Travel to Tibet overland or by flight (includes a list of tour operators).

-- Great preparation chapters to read before visiting Nepal
+- Great preparation chapters to read before visiting Nepal.

-- Explore east Nepal with the only guidebook that covers the region properly
+- Explore east Nepal with the only guidebook that covers the region properly.

-- Find out about volunteering in Nepal
+- Find out about volunteering in Nepal.

-- Practice basic Nepali language
+- Practice basic Nepali language.

 This print guidebook truly is the complete guidebook to Nepal!

-this print guidebook to Nepal is the only one in the world that will show you a photograph & explanation of every temple on the map!
+This print guidebook to Nepal is the only one in the world that will show you a photograph & explanation of every temple on the map!

-This book is 100% ethical & genuine with original content written specifically for travelers like you
+This book is 100% ethical & genuine, with original content written specifically for travelers like you.

-Which is better, the print edition or the digital edition?
+Which is Better, the Print Edition or the Digital Edition?

 There’s a wonderful leisurely, learning pleasure about Nepal that makes a print guidebook, for many, the best way to experience the country.

-This is Nepal’s best paperback guidebook
+This is Nepal’s Best Paperback Guidebook

-This paperback guidebook to Nepal has been written by a traveler, tested by local Nepali and other travelers LIVE on the streets, mountains, jungles, flatlands and cities of Nepal in 2017 and is now available to everyone worldwide.
+This paperback guidebook to Nepal is unique in its creation and utility.
+It has been written by a traveler, rigorously tested by local Nepali and other travelers in various environments such as the streets, mountains, jungles, flatlands, and cities of Nepal throughout 2024.
+Now, this comprehensive guidebook is available to everyone worldwide.